xaviervalarino/portfolio/src/about.md

 ## I enjoy learning how complex systems work. { .margin-bottom:size2 }

 <div class="margin:none">
-In learning a system, you come to understand what guided it's designers.
+In learning a system, you come to understand what guided its designers.
 Hopefully, you also find ways to explain that logic to others.
-The hardest part of interface design is knowing when to show the underlying system vs. simplifying the systems complexity so that it doesn't get in the way.
+The hardest part of interface design is knowing when to show the underlying system vs. simplifying the system's complexity so that it doesn't get in the way.

 I got my start in print.
 Bless the engineer at Adobe who put Javascript and GREP into InDesign---once I realized the potential, it was turtles all the way down.